Serving <span style="font-weight:bold">New England</span> since 1926 and for four generations.

 A carpenter ant problem can be difficult to detect if you’re unfamiliar with their life cycle and habits.
 To identify a developing or existing issue with these destructive household bugs, and help prevent extensive damage to your home, it’s wise to learn more about the ants’ behavior and preferences, such as their:

-If you see any of the following signs that you may have carpenter ants inside your home, contact a local pest management professional at Bain Pest Control who can investigate further and offer you effective solutions:
+If you see any of the following signs that you may have carpenter ants inside your home, you may want to consider seeking professional help: